albamr09/bookish-node/README.md

 */npm-debug.log
 ```

+This only works if we do not specify the flag `--no-cache`.
 And we build the image with the following command:

 ```console
 $ docker build .